 Alternatively, you can click on the link to the interactive map.
 This will take you to a new page and you can zoom in and out to view all of the prohibitions and restrictions in the District.

 PDF maps of all prohibited areas and areas with designated sites

 If you are too tired to keep driving, then please find a safe place to pull off the road and rest before moving on.

 Public and commercial campgrounds

-For information on campgrounds in our district, please visit our whangareinz website.
+For information on campgrounds in our District, please visit our whangareinz website.

-For information on Department of Conservation campgrounds please click on the link below.
+For information on Department of Conservation (DOC) campgrounds please click on the link below.